 The "Removals" and "Storage" tracks are new reporting areas for our company, as well as emerging areas of focus for our sector and the global conversation around GHG accounting and natural climate solutions.
 Our Carbon Record is both evidence of our significantly carbon negative net impact and our viewpoint and rationale for how we can accurately account for the carbon dioxide removal and storage potential of forests and wood products.
-As we publish this, we are simultaneously working with international collaborators as part of the Greenhouse Gas Protocol's Guidance on Carbon Removals and Land Use to standardize the reporting and calculation methodology of carbon removals.
+Alongside our Carbon Record, we are simultaneously working with international collaborators as part of the Greenhouse Gas Protocol's Land Sector and Removals Guidance to standardize the reporting and calculation methodology for carbon removals.